Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 #### Advanced Notes

-The above gives the basic gist of integer array indexing, but there are many subtleties and advanced behaviors involved with them as well.
-The subsections here are included for completeness but if you are only a beginner NumPy user, you may wish to skip them.
+The information above provides the basic gist of integer array indexing, but it also involves many subtleties and advanced behaviors.
+The subsections here are included for completeness; however, if you are a beginner NumPy user, you may wish to skip them.

 ##### Negative Indices